 The Town will not tolerate discrimination, bullying, or harassment of any kind.
 Every effort will be made to resolve the complaint at the lowest level possible.
 If an investigation is warranted, it will be conducted promptly and with confidentiality, respecting the rights of the parties involved.
-All employees, as well as any municipal officials named or alleged in a complaint, are required to cooperate fully in any investigation of alleged discrimination, bullying or harassment.
+All employees are required to cooperate fully in any investigation of alleged discrimination, bullying or harassment.
 Any report of alleged misconduct that is made in a knowingly false or frivolous manner is prohibited, will not be tolerated, and will be appropriately addressed should it occur, including possible disciplinary action.